 - no more than HUF 500,000 net tax debt

-- not being classified as a risky taxpayer, and
+- not being classified as a risky taxpayer

-- the balance of the taxpayer’s total tax liability is positive.
+- the balance of the taxpayer’s total tax liability is positive, and

 Further conditions are that in the year in question and in the preceding five years:

-- the tax difference on the taxpayer’s expense should not be more than 3% of the total calculated tax liability of the year in question
+- the tax difference on the taxpayer’s expense should not be more than 3% of the total calculated tax liability of the year in question, however, the total tax difference charged to the taxpayer has to be reduced by the total tax difference credited to the taxpayer

 - the taxpayer is not under bankruptcy or under liquidation procedure, forced cancellation, or enhanced regulatory supervision by the tax authority, and